uranus84/uranus84/README.md

-# Chore App Project (name pending)
+# TidyUp Project

-> This is a reminders app for your chores.
+> This is a reminders app for your repeating chores.

 ## Team